Embeddings of $k$-complexes into $2k$-manifolds: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Xavier Goaoc, Zuzana Pat\'{a}kov\'{a} and Uli Wagner for discussions in early stages of this project.
 We also thank Karim Adiprasito for explaining us the consequences of his work in~\cite{adiprasito18_arxiv}.
-The second author thanks Arkadiy Skopenkov for discussions on various related topics.